aantron/dream/example/8-debug/README.md

 <br>

-Both the debugger's output and the non-debug error page are fully customizable &mdash; we will do this in the [very next example](../9-error#files)!
+You can have Dream show a custom error page with any information or graphics that you like &mdash; we will do this in the [very next example](../9-error#files)!

 <!-- TODO Fix after stack trace is fixed. -->
 <!-- TODO Show the log -->